microsoft/dstoolkit-mlops-databricks/README.md

 -   Pull Request from Main Branch to Release Branch: C.I.
 Test
 -   Pull Request approved from Main Branch to Release Branch: C.D. to User Acceptance Testing (UAT) Environment
 -   Tag Version and Push to Release Branch: C.D. to Production Environment
+- Naming conventions for branches (to ensure the CD pipelines will deploy - onRelease.yaml for more details ):
+  - Feature Branches: "feature/<insertname>"
+  - Main Branch: "main"
+  - Release branch "release/<insertname>"

 ---
 ---